ietf-wg-scone/trone/draft-thoji-scone-trone-protocol.md

 When sent by a QUIC endpoint, the Version field of a TRONE packet is set to 0xTRONE2 and the Rate Signal field is set to 0x3F (63), indicating no rate limit is in place or that the TRONE protocol is not supported by network elements on the path.
-All other values (0x00 through 0x3F of protocol version 0xTRONE1 and 0x00 through 0x3E of protocol version 0xTRONE2) represent the ceiling of rates being advised by the network element(s) on the path.
+All other values (0x00 through 0x3F for protocol version 0xTRONE1 and 0x00 through 0x3E for protocol version 0xTRONE2) represent the ceiling of rates being advised by the network element(s) on the path.

 For TRONE protocol version 0xTRONE1, the rate limits use a logarithmic scale with: